mlmerchant/Test_Container/README.md

 Finally, it kills the original Nginx process and starts a new one.
 This is done to keep the shell open, unless it crashes.

+Additional features are planned for the near future.
+A guide on how to set the appropriate enviornment variables will also be included.

 ## How to Use

 This script is designed to work with a Dockerfile that sets it as the entrypoint.